 They have had a troubled absorption in Israel, since a large number came from farming villages and were unprepared for modern life.
 Many remain poor and unemployed.
 The younger generation, however, has embraced Israel, fighting the stigma of coming from an underprivileged community, sometimes at the expense of their being aware of their own heritage or family history.

-This is where the ATZUM, a non-government organization set up about a decade ago to encourage social activism, has stepped in.
+This is where ATZUM, a nongovernment organization set up about a decade ago to encourage social activism, has stepped in.
 Launching Project Abrah, (“illuminate” in Amharic), ATZUM has brought together high schoolers, mostly from Ethiopian backgrounds, to interview prominent individuals and Prisoners of Zion from Ethiopia.

-“We want to bring honor and recognition to the Ethiopian Prisoners of Zion and immigration to tell stories, and their story isn’t know by Israelis society,” says Project Coordinator Yael Rosen.
+“We want to bring honor and recognition to the Ethiopian Prisoners of Zion and immigration to tell stories, and their story isn’t known by Israeli society,” says Project Coordinator Yael Rosen.

 Elias is proud of his role in helping bring the bulk of Ethiopian Jewry to Israel in the 1990s.
 As a youth in the 1950s, he was chosen to come to Israel for schooling.
 He was sent back as an emissary and taught Hebrew and Zionism to Ethiopian Jews until he was jailed.
 He returned to Israel in 1984 and worked to help absorb the community into the country.

 Elias and scores of others were imprisoned or exiled for their Zionist activities, yet few are aware of this.
 Prisoners of Zion is a term that was used usually in reference to Jews of the former Soviet Union who suffered the same fate.